woleet/woleet-cli/README.md

 Note: tags are added to the anchors according to the name of sub-folders

+### Limitations

+* All files and folders beginning by '.' or finished by '.(signature-)?receipt|pending.json' are ignored
+* Symlinks are not followed
+* Scanned sub-folders cannot have a space in their name
+* The maximum length of the subfolder path (without delimiters) is 128 characters

+## Export

+The tool dumps all your receipts into a folder.

+### Functionalities

+### Limitations

+* Each receipt will be named: 'anchor name'-'anchor ID'.(signature-)?receipt.json

+## Configuration

 The tool behavior can be configured using command line arguments, environment variables or a configuration file.
 When several configuration means are used, the following priorities are applied:

 - command line arguments
 - environment variables
 - config file
 - default value (if any)

-## Limitations

-- All files and folders beginning by '.' or finished by '.(signature-)?receipt|pending.json' are ignored
-- Symlinks are not followed
-- Scanned sub-folders cannot have a space in their name
-- The maximum length of the subfolder path (without delimiters) is 128 characters

-## Usage
+### Usage

 ```
 Usage: